Leningrad Military District: Post-Cold War

 discovered that soldiers had been selling the explosive from their tanks' reactive armour.

 The second fully operational brigade in the district, the 200th Motor Rifle Brigade descends from the World War II-era 45th Rifle Division, which later became the 131st Motor Rifle Division.

 In 2006–07, the 35th Base for Storage of Weapons & Equipment, the former 54th Motor Rifle Division at Alakurtti, was disbanded.

 The Russian Airborne Troops' 76th Air Assault Division was also based within the district's boundaries, at Pskov.

 Presidential Decree 900 dated July 27, 1998 gave the District's composition as the Republic of Karelia, the Komi Republic, Arkhangelsk, Vologda, Leningrad, Murmansk, Novgorod, and Pskov oblasts, Saint Petersburg, and the Nenets Autonomous Okrug.
 The district headquarters is now in the General Staff Building on Palace Square in Saint Petersburg.

-The last commander of the district, General Lieutenant Nikolai Bogdanovsky, commanded between March 2009 and September 2010.
+General Lieutenant Nikolai Bogdanovsky, commanded the district, between March 2009 and September 2010.
 On the abolition of the district General Bogdansky became Deputy Commander of the Russian Ground Forces.

-Subordinate Units
+Subordinate units in 2010

-Order of Lenin Leningrad Military District 2010:
+Order of Lenin Leningrad Military District in 2010: